spike0en/awesome_nothing/README.md

 #### Glyph Related

 ##### Glyph tools
-A collection of Glyph related projects created by the Nothing community
+A collection of Glyph related projects created by the Nothing community.

+- [Cassette by Chipik0](https://github.com/Chipik0/Cassette) - Create stunning glyph compositions with this toolset.
 - [Custom Nothing Glyph Tools by SebiAi](https://github.com/SebiAi/custom-nothing-glyph-tools) - Create custom Glyph tones using Audacity with this toolset.
 - [Glyphify v1 by Fr4nKB](https://github.com/Fr4nKB/Glyphify) - Advanced Glyph control app. v3 is now available on the Play Store.
 - [Glyphtones project by Firu11](https://github.com/firu11/nothing-glyphtones) - The open-source repository powering the Glyphtones website.
 - [Glyphtones website by Firu11](https://glyphtones.is-a.dev/) - A web-based collection of community-made Glyph tones with device filters and a built-in visualizer.
 - [GlyphVisualizer by SebiAi](https://github.com/SebiAi/GlyphVisualizer) - Desktop app to visualize .ogg Glyph compositions.
 Supports the Phone (3) Glyph Matrix.
 - [Nothing Glyph Composer (BNGC) by Krishnagopal Sinha](https://github.com/Krishnagopal-Sinha/better-nothing-glyph-composer) - A visual tool for creating custom Glyph tones.
 Supports the Phone (3) Glyph Matrix.
+- [pyglyph by Snakehater](https://github.com/Snakehater/pyglyph) - A python script for audio visualizing and Nothing Glyph Composer OGG generation.

 ##### Glyph Matrix Toys
 A collection of Glyph Matrix Toys by the community.
 Additionally check out [Nothing Playground](https://playground.nothing.tech/) for more interesting stuff!